 Itchy skin in dogs is caused by sensitivities and food allergies.
 Allergenic protein sources such as beef (34%), dairy products (17%), and chicken (15%) can cause severe food allergies.
 However, dogs tend to develop a food allergy at any time in their lives, regardless of whether they had previously consumed any type of food from any brands.

-Inhalant allergies in dogs are caused by the same common allergens that affect you—dust, grass, trees, mold, pollen, ragweed, etc. They can be seasonal or persistent and, while some breeds (especially short-snouted breeds) might experience the same sniffly, sneezy symptoms you might suffer, skin reactions are most common.
+Inhalant allergies in dogs are caused by the same common allergens that affect you—dust, grass, trees, mould, pollen, ragweed, etc. They can be seasonal or persistent and, while some breeds (especially short-snouted breeds) might experience the same sniffly, sneezy symptoms you might suffer, skin reactions are most common.
 Inhalant allergies often can be treated with the same medications you take, but please don’t treat your dog’s allergies without veterinary supervision.

 Allergies can vary from dog to dog, so it is important that you work with your vet to make sure your dog gets the best possible treatment.
 You’ll both be happier for it.